dpfens/dpfens.github.io/experiment/_posts/2022-10-07-fair-division-goods-part-1.md

 **Attempt 2: Divide by Preference**
 Maya gets the house, Jordan gets the piano plus some investments, Sam gets the most liquid assets.
 We try to balance by valuation.
 But Maya receives $450,000 in value while Jordan and Sam each receive $125,000.

-Problem: Jordan and Sam feel shortchanged.
-This violates **proportionality**, each sibling should receive at least their "fair share" (1/3 of the total value by their own assessment).
-Jordan might not envy Maya's specific bundle (Jordan doesn't want the house), but Jordan believes they deserved more overall.
+Jordan and Sam each receive $125,000 while Maya gets $450,000 which is a 3.6x disparity that feels inequitable despite Maya needing the house most.
+The allocation violates proportionality because receiving less than 1/3 of total value (by your own assessment) constitutes objective shortchanging.

 **Attempt 3: Hybrid Approach**
 Maya gets the house but we insist she compensate her siblings partially, say $50,000 each.
 Jordan gets the piano plus investments worth $75,000.
 Sam gets liquid assets totaling $75,000 plus $50,000 from Maya.